SB540 (2026) Detail

 XI.
 “Portable solar generation device” means a movable photovoltaic generation device that:

-(a) Has a maximum power output not exceeding 1,200 watts;
+(a) Has a maximum power output not exceeding 1,200 watts AC inverter output;

-(b) Is designed to be connected to a building’s electrical system through a standard 120‑volt receptacle;
+(b) Is designed to be connected to a building’s electrical system to a branch circuit, using a receptacle listed for that purpose;

 2 New Section; Portable Solar Generation Devices.
 Amend RSA 362-A by inserting after section 9 the following new section: